wp-plugins/football-pool/readme.txt

 = 2.4.0 =
 * **Important!** Changes were made in the scorehistory table.
 If you're upgrading from a previous version please do a full calculation after the upgrade.
-* New: change the HTML template for the matches table, prediction form or ranking table via hooks.
+* New: HTML templates for the matches table, prediction form or ranking table.
+The templates can be changed via hooks.
 See help for details.
-* New: HTML and CSS that works better on mobile devices.
-Choose the new layout in the options ("off" by default for upgrades and "on" for new installs).
-Old layout is deprecated and will be removed in a future version.
+* New: Changed default width of matches table to 100% so it works better on responsive themes.
 * Changed charts to a 100% width and made them responsive.
 If you want to change the width of the charts to a fixed width, you can do so in your theme CSS.
-* Added option to custom rankings to exclude them from a recalculation.
 * New bonus question types: multiline text and dropdown.
 * New option: users (not admins) will be redirected to a configurable page after registration (defaults to homepage).
 * New option: joker multiplier can now be changed in the options.